JasonShin/fp-core.rs/README.md

 }
 ```

-Extract takes a value out of a functor.
+Extract takes a value out of a comonad.

 ```rust
 Some(1).extract(); // 1